Kalpana Wilson

 In another tweet she asks for repealing UAPA (Unlawful Activities (Prevention) Act) and to free all political prisoners including Umar Khalid.

-In 2017, Kalpana Wilson made a bizarre comparison between lynchings, development and Swacch Bharat Abhiyan (Clean India Mission) saying the clean India mission is violent for the poor.
+In 2017, Kalpana Wilson made a bizarre comparison between lynchings, development and Swacch Bharat Abhiyan (Clean India Mission), saying the clean India mission is violent for the poor.

 Since a series of unexplained blasts during a Modi rally in Patna, the state capital, Muslim communities have experienced a reign of terror in which teenage boys have been indefinitely detained without charge by the National Investigation Agency and tortured in an attempt to extract false confessions.
 Family members of these youths were also interrogated by NIA officers who demanded, "Why won't you and your family vote for Modi?"